muditchandervanshi-cutie/Smartgate_V3_Cloud_Services/README.md

 https://drive.google.com/drive/folders/1Ut0r61W8mJfhidZGksEiZV_YINtIQAzK

-(Note: It kept detecting the Visitor as while recording this, i was in front of the HCSRO4 to get a good shot for the video.
-Also I've made a side view video too that shows that the system works perfectly without continuously triggering the visitor as I'm in the side in the other video.)
+(Demonstration Note: During the front-view recording, the HC-SR04 continuously detected a visitor because I was positioned directly in front of the sensor to obtain a clear view of the system.
+A separate side-view demonstration is provided to show normal operation when the sensor is not continuously obstructed.)

 ---